 - Doomed by Canon: Pointed out early on that you probably don't want to get too attached to anyone.
-By the end, the only people left are Kiritsugu, Kirei, Waver Velvet, Gilgamesh and Saber from among the main cast and after the FIFTH Holy Grail War, Waver is the last remnant of Fate/Zero who is guaranteed to survive.
+By the end, the only people left from the main cast are Kiritsugu, Kirei, Waver Velvet, Gilgamesh, and Saber, and after the FIFTH Holy Grail War, Waver is the last remnant of Fate/Zero who is guaranteed to survive.

 - Downer Ending: